openeed/ond-maslow/README.md

 # ond-Maslow: OpeNeeD Maslow Ontology
-An ontology for representing Maslow's hierarchy of human needs
+An ontology for representing Abraham Maslow's hierarchy of human needs